mikemccand/chromium-compact-language-detector/README.txt

 I have only tested this on Fedora 13 with Python 2.6.4; it passes all tests in test.py there (python -u test.py).

-This is a simple example.cc showing how to use the library from C++ code.
+There is also a simple example.cc showing basic usage from C++ code.

-Michael McCandless [mail a t mikemccandless dot com]
+Finally: I'd like to thank Google and the Chromium team and the original Google toolbar authors for 1) creating CLD in the first place, 2) open-sourcing it, and 3) choosing a generous LICENSE for the source code.

+Your ideas will go further if you don't insist on going with them!